open-contracting/ocds-kibana-manual-en/docs/C2/Seccion4.md

   }
 }
 ```
 For this pipeline, we have decided to read the file from the program standard input.
-According to the text line the program receives, it will be treated as a JSON document and stored in memory for the following step.
+Each line received will be treated as a JSON document and stored in memory for the following step.

 # Transformation (filter)